DuskyElf/DiamondGuru/README.md

-# DiamondGuru
+# DiamondGuru (depricated)
 The DiamondGuru Programming Language.
 (Conceptual)

+## This was a personal project to understand how compilers work
-### DiamondGuru's compiler is written in python, which compiles DiamondGuru source code to C
+- DiamondGuru's compiler is written in python, which compiles DiamondGuru source code to C
-### Then use gcc to compile compiled C source to binary
+- Then use gcc to compile compiled C source to binary

 ### How to run -
 ```command